subhranshup87/Cypress_SauceLab_Demo/README.md

    - Ensure `@shelex/cypress-allure-plugin` is imported in `cypress/support/e2e.js`
    - Check that the plugin is properly configured in `cypress.config.js`

-2. **Docker build fails:**
+2. **Electron tests hanging:**
-   - Ensure Docker is running
+   - Allure plugin is automatically disabled for Electron
-   - Check network connectivity for npm installs
-   - Verify Dockerfile syntax
+   - Use `npm run test:electron` for optimized Electron testing

 3. **Tests fail in CI:**
    - Check browser compatibility